netham45/screamrouter/readme.md

 ## Prerequisites

 * Scream - https://github.com/duncanthrax/scream
-* Configure Scream to use UDP unicast, point it at ScreamRouter on a port between 16401 and 16411.
-The configuration for setting Unicast is in the Scream repo readme.md.
+* Configure Scream to use UDP unicast, point it at ScreamRouter on port 16401.
+The configuration for setting Unicast on the source is in the Scream repo readme.md.
 * Install requirements.txt through either pip or your package manager of choice
 * Command line ffmpeg
 * ScreamRouter is Linux only.
 It should run in WSL2.
 Windows compatibility may be reviewed in the future.